Elio Motors: Criticism

-Elio Motors has continuously delayed the release date, which was originally in 2012.
+Elio Motors had continuously delayed the release date, which was originally in 2012.
 Since then, the date has been pushed back each year.
 In December 2016, the date was announced to have moved to 2018, and on Nov 1, 2017 in a Facebook reply, Elio Motors mentioned the start of production aimed for 2019.
-These dates have made automotive analysts question the company's ability to bring a product to market.
+These dates made automotive analysts question the company's ability to bring a product to market.
 Critics have drawn comparisons to the Lit Motors C-1 and Aptera Motors, which had similar production schemes requiring more funding than was attainable, while updating production timelines to give the impression that a product was deliverable.
 In an effort to secure a Department of Energy loan, Elio offered advance reservations where the buyer can reserve a spot in line to possibly purchase a vehicle for a base price of US$7,450.

 By the end of 2017, Elio had only US$7,155 in the bank, and deficits of US$49,674,327.
 Elio's own estimate was that an investment of US$376,600,000 plus an additional US$110,500,000 in reservation deposits would be necessary in order to go into production.
 Throughout 2018 and beyond, reservation deposits remained closed, and there was no concrete plan in place to raise the nearly half-billion dollars to proceed.
 Despite a lack of transparency as to their path forward, Elio announced a December 2019 production date, which passed with no progress.